 In the case of requests for 160 MHz bandwidth, the initiating STA shall indicate in the Format And Bandwidth field whether it uses a single or two separate RF LOs.
 In the cases when the responding STA indicates use of 160 MHz bandwidth, the responding STA shall indicate in the Format And Bandwidth field whether it uses a single or two separate RF LOs.

+Editor: delete the bullets and copy the deleted contents into a new paragraph as shown below:

+An initiating STA performing an FTM procedure with a responding STA that is an AP shall support non-ASAP operation.
+An initiating STA performing an FTM procedure with a responding STA that is not an AP shall support ASAP operation (#1801).

 The initiating STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
 The initiating STA shall indicate an EDCA-based HE format in the Format And Bandwidth field sent to a responding STA if and only if the STAs are operating in the 6 GHz band, at least one of the STAs does not support TB or non-TB ranging, and the responding STA has sent an Extended Capabilities element with the Fine Timing Measurement Responder subfield set to 1; otherwise the STA shall not indicate an EDCA-based HE format in the Format And Bandwidth field.
 A STA that supports TB or non-TB ranging is not required to support EDCA-based HE.

+For EDCA based ranging where the value of the corresponding Format and Bandwith subfield is in the range 31 through 41 (inclusive), the initiating STA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement Request frame, its ranging priority according to Table x1 in 9.4.2.167.
+For EDCA based ranging where the value of the corresponding Format and Bandwidth subfield is outside the range 31 through 41 (inclusive), the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element is reserved. (#1801)

 If the request was successful

 The responding STA shall indicate, in the Format and Bandwidth field, a format and bandwidth that it supports.
 The responding STA should indicate the same format and bandwidth in the Format and Bandwidth field as that requested by the initiating STA, if the responding STA supports this.
 The responding STA shall not indicate a bandwidth wider than requested.
 The responding STA shall not indicate a VHT format if DMG, HT- mixed or non-HT format was requested.
 The responding STA shall not indicate an HT format if DMG or non-HT format was requested.
 The responding STA shall not indicate a DMG format if VHT, HT-mixed or non-HT format was requested.
-For EDMG ranging, the ISTA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement Request frame, its ranging priority according to Table x1 in 9.4.2.167.
-The RSTA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame, whether it accommodates the Ranging Priority request transmitted by the ISTA according to Table 9-281b in 9.4.2.167.
-For RSTA centric EDCA-based FTM ranging, the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element is reserved.
-The responding STA shall indicate EDCA-based HE format only if EDCA-based HE was requested (see 26.17.2) and the STA is operating in the 6 GHz band; otherwise the STA shall not indicate EDCA-based HE format.An initiating STA performing an FTM procedure with a responding STA that is an AP shall support non-ASAP operation.
+The responding STA shall indicate, in the Ranging Priority subfield of the Fine Timing Measurement Parameters field of the Fine Timing Measurement Parameters element in the initial Fine Timing Measurement frame, whether it accommodates the Ranging Priority request transmitted by the initiating STA according to Table 9-281b in 9.4.2.167.The responding STA shall indicate EDCA-based HE format only if EDCA-based HE was requested (see 26.17.2) and the STA is operating in the 6 GHz band; otherwise the STA shall not indicate EDCA-based HE format.

 A responding STA that is an AP shall support and select non-ASAP operation when so requested by an initiating STA.